 - Essential Algebra

-- 1 – Substitution, like terms, expanding, binomials, fractions, absolute values
+- 1 – Substitution, like terms, expanding, binomials, fractions, absolute values, index laws

 - 3 – Changing the subject of formulas, solving linear equations, solving quadratic equations

-- 4 – Linear equations and straight lines, gradient/slope, intercepts, gradient intercept form of a line, one point gradient formula
+- 4 – Linear equations and straight lines, gradient/slope, intercepts, gradient intercept form of a line, one point gradient formula, two point equation of a line, general form of a line, midpoint, distance

 - 6 – Relations and functions, domain, range, independent/dependent variables, vertical line test

-- 7 – Examples of functions, piecewise, absolute values, polynomials, exponentials
+- 7 – Examples of functions, piecewise, absolute values, polynomials

-- 9 – Trigonometric ratios, sin, cos, tan, identities, cosine and sine rules
+- 10 – Trigonometric ratios, identities, cosine and sine rules

-- 10 – Unit circle for trig ratios, reference/special triangles, radians, arc length, area of a sector
+- 11 – Unit circle for trig functions, reference/special triangles, radians, arc length, area of a sector

-- 11 – Graphs of trig functions, shifts, modelling, equations
+- 12 – Graphs of trig functions, shifts, modelling, solving equations

 Learning and Practicing Mathematics via the Internet